Ntropy86/Codeforces-Calendar/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-Adds a Calendar View giving you Porblem of the day based on your rating with Your Monthly Streaks!
+Adds a Calendar View giving you Problem of the day based on your rating with Your Monthly Streaks!

 <img src='./demo_image.png'>